 A Pan-Arctic Approach

 The inertia of the climate system and the long atmospheric residence time of CO2 released by human activities drive the long-term transformation of the Arctic environment.
 A rapidly growing number of changes highlight the resulting challenges and consequences: freshening surface waters, seasonally altered light penetration into the ocean surface, dwindling sea ice coverage, increased energy and carbon exchange between the ocean and the atmosphere, ocean acidification, changes in planktonic and sympagic (sea ice–dwelling) communities that modify the biological carbon pump, altered migration patterns of fish, and northward range expansion of species.

-Because existing AO studies have inherently large interannual variability (noise in the data), as well as sparse baseline data on which to draw, the scientists at the 2015 workshop concluded that a synoptic Arctic survey of marine physical, carbon, and ecological systems is critically needed.
+Because existing AO studies show inherently large interannual variability in the properties they characterize, and because there are sparse baseline data on which to draw, the scientists at the 2015 workshop concluded that a synoptic Arctic survey of marine physical, carbon, and ecological systems is critically needed.
 The word synoptic, meaning “seen together,” denotes a broad approach that integrates information from many sources.

 Since 2015, the SAS group has held successive international workshops in Japan, Russia, Sweden, and the United States.
 And in June 2018, the group published a comprehensive, peer-reviewed science plan that includes information about the ships involved, proposed cruise tracks, and the measurements to be made.
 National teams have been established, and proposals have been submitted or funded.
 In October 2018, an SAS Scientific Steering Committee was established at a meeting at Woods Hole Oceanographic Institution.